One-pan british breakfast

 2 campari tomatos, sliced in half through the stem

 1/4 lb ground sausage

 fresh bread, sliced

 Takes about 40 minutes, but most of that is letting the mushrooms and tomatoes cook.
 This dish starts off slow, but once the sausage is done frying the eggs and sautéing the spinach happens in minutes so be ready for some quick plating.

-Heat the oil in a large cast iron pan (yes, just the one fucking pan) to medium-high.
+Heat the oil in a large cast iron pan (yes, just the one fucking pan) to medium-low.
 Place mushrooms and tomatoes face up along the outer rim of the pan.
 Sprinkle with salt and pepper.

 Let the mushrooms and tomatoes cook for about 15 minutes (no need to turn them) while you get the other ingredients prepped.
 Add sausage to the middle of the pan to cook for 10 minutes, turning halfway through.